Kanharajput/ReactJs/README.md

 - Props : Theseare used to send data from one component to other.
 Here we send blogs data from List component to PropsExample components.

+- filter pros to send only specific items.